Big Bend Power Station: Upgrade to Big Bend Unit 1 and retirement of Unit 2

 In 2018, Tampa Electric announced several major upgrades for Big Bend Power Station.
-The company plans to modernize Unit 1 to use natural gas combined-cycle technology by 2023, a project that will enable the unit to generate 1,090 MW while eliminating coal as a fuel source.
-Big Bend Unit 2 will be retired in 2021 after nearly 50 years of service.
-This upgrade will give Tampa Electric a generation portfolio in 2023 of 75 percent natural gas, 12 percent coal, about 7 percent solar, and about 6 percent other sources.
-The clean, warm-water discharge at the station that provides a sanctuary for manatees at the adjacent Manatee Viewing Center will remain.
+The company modernized Unit 1 to use natural gas combined-cycle technology in 2023, which enabled the unit to generate 1,090 MW while eliminating coal as a fuel source.
+Big Bend Unit 2 was retired in 2021 after nearly 50 years of service.
+This upgrade gave Tampa Electric a 2023 generation portfolio of 75 percent natural gas, 12 percent coal, about 7 percent solar, and about 6 percent other sources.
+The clean, warm-water discharge at the station that provides a sanctuary for manatees at the adjacent Manatee Viewing Center remained.

 Solar power

 Directly to the southeast of Big Bend Power Station, Tampa Electric’s 23 MW photovoltaic array features more than 200,000 thin-film solar panels.
 Built on 106 acres of company-owned land, the solar array was the largest of its kind in the Tampa Bay area when it was completed in 2017.
-This is part of the company’s large-scale solar power initiative that calls for a total of 600 MW of new solar power to be operational at photovoltaic sites around the Tampa Bay area by 2023.
-TECO is also building a 1 MW floating solar array on a pond at the plant.
+This was part of the company’s large-scale solar power initiative that calls for a total of 600 MW of new solar power to be operational at photovoltaic sites around the Tampa Bay area by 2023.
+TECO has also built a 1 MW floating solar array on a pond at the plant.